KevinWMatthews/blog_jekyll/_posts/2019-09-03-pattern-matching-in-rust.md

 ### Borrow

-The `match` can borrow the matched value instead of owning it.
+A matched value can be borrowed instead of owned.

 Using [match ergonomics](https://github.com/rust-lang/rfcs/blob/master/text/2005-match-ergonomics.md),
 borrowing can be done simply using the `&` operator: